ma-compbio/Higashi/README.md

 This is the implementation of the computational framework Higashi for scHi-C analysis.

 Higashi has four main components.
 1. Represent the scHi-C dataset as a hypergraph, where each cell and each genomic bin are represented as cell node and genomic bin node, respectively.
-Each non-zero entry in the single-cell contact map is modeled as a hyperedge connecting the corresponding cell and the two genomic loci of that particular chromatin interaction (a).
+Each non-zero entry in the single-cell contact map is modeled as a hyperedge connecting the corresponding cell and the two genomic loci of that particular chromatin interaction.
 The read count for each chromatin interaction is used as attribute of the hyperedge.
+(Figure a)
-2. We train a hypergraph neural network based on the constructed hypergraph or unveiling high-order interaction patterns (b).
+2. We train a hypergraph neural network based on the constructed hypergraph or unveiling high-order interaction patterns.
+(Figure b)
 3. We extract the embedding vectors of cell nodes from the trained hypergraph neural network for downstream analysis. % such as cell type identification or visualization.
 4. We then use the trained hypergraph neural network to impute single-cell Hi-C contact maps with the flexibility to incorporate the latent correlations between cells to enhance overall imputation, enabling detailed characterization of 3D genome features such as TAD-like domain boundaries and A/B compartment scores at single-cell resolution.